solita/solita.github.com/_posts/2020-02-27-bespoke-software.md

 ## Bespoke software

 What we typically see in Finland is IT solutions that have been shaped around growing and changing business needs for multiple decades.
-There rarely is just a simple source of truth available for any domain data: More likely there are multiple systems, and you might need to combine their data, and perhaps synchronize any new data back to multiple systems to feed the existing processes.
+There rarely is just a simple source of truth available for any domain data: More likely there are multiple systems from which you need to combine infomation, and perhaps synchronize any new data back to multiple systems to feed the existing processes.

 I've seen systems from the 70's that are still running.
 There's a lot of stuff from the 80's, with rich client interfaces.
 Then came the web application decade, and we got a lot of php and asp applications going.
 And then few last decades we've seen a lot of new things you can do.
 Software solution architectures have kind of exploded.
-And yYou might be actually running solution parts from all these decades, because it's very rarely that we get to shut down something for good.
+And You might be actually running solution parts from all these decades, because it's very rarely that we get to shut down something for good.

 The worst-case scenario is when new off-the-rack solutions are simply bought, not integrated.
 This typically leads to more manual work done by people, to have the data keep on flowing.
 Maintaining various off-the-rack software components that run on various platforms from multiple decades also adds maintenance expenses.
 So now and then you do need to modernize a little bit.